JeremyBYU/concavehull-evaluation/README.md

 Some individuals have shown interest in seeing the execution times of the algorithmic steps in  polylidar in comparison to the other algorithms.
 Polylidar already has the ability to extract execution timing for the substeps in its algorithm (this is used by me often to profile my algorithm and find weak spots to improve it).
-However I did not design this benchmark to extract subtiming for the other algorithms (and neither did they design the interfaces for their algorithms to do so!).
+However I did not design this benchmark to extract subtimings for the other algorithms (and neither did they design the interfaces for their algorithms to do so!).
 This section describes how to extract these sub steps timings for polylidar, cgal, and spatialite.

 All examples here will gather subtimings for `caholes_64000.csv` (64,000 points of CA state shape with holes).
 For analysis please see `analysis/SubTimings.ipynb`.